Hosting Certification steps

 Unsuccessful applicants will not be publicly announced.

-To maintain Certification, Service Providers are obliged to meet ongoing disclosure requirements, including:
+To maintain HCF Certification, HCF Certified Service Providers are obliged to meet ongoing disclosure requirements, including:

 - Reporting any potential or upcoming Relevant Change that may adversely affect the Commonwealth.
 A Relevant Change includes: